pb24578/html5-msoy/README.md

 to see how it's done in Django.
 This will significantly help improve load times whenever loading the sprite sheets.

+Create a class that extends AnimatedSprite such as in this example: https://github.com/pixijs/pixi.js/issues/6271.
+- Make one for Avatar, Toy, Furniture, etc.

 Execute entity code (such as Avatar, Toys, etc.) in a WebWorker.
 You can post messages and receive messages from the main thread to the web worker and vice versa, which is very helpful if you want to execute code at certain frames of the Sprite.
 - Ex: Execute a post message each frame on the AnimatedSprite's onFrameChange function.